Destination: Tioman Island, Malaysia

 If you have any questions about the items on this list, please send us an email or give us a call.

-All items must fit in the duffel bag and day pack.
+All items must fit in your backpacking pack and day pack.

-Bring all original paperwork with you to Hawaii.
+Bring all original paperwork with you to LAX.
 Trip leaders will collect it upon arrival.

 Please do not bring anything extra.
 Everything you need is either listed below or is provided.